RazanNughays/RazanNughays.github.io/_pages/about.md

 ---
+layout: single
+title: "About"
-permalink: /
+permalink: /about/
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
 author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
 ---